ariadnarouco/ariadnarouco/README.md

 - 💬 Ask me about whatever comes to mind :)
 - 📫 How to reach me: [DM on Linkedin](https://www.linkedin.com/in/ariadna-rouco-9a34132b/)
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: It's been 13 year old veggie
+- ⚡ Fun fact: I am a 13 year old veggie